juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![A screenshot showing that a chatbot asks a user's name and the user doesn't answer, instead asking back "What's yours?"
 The chatbot handled the user question and resumed the chat flow to catch the user's name eventually. ](/assets/uploads/fig5.png "Figure 5.
 A Juji chatbot asks for a user's name and correctly interprets the user's input.")

-Similar to NLU, natural language generation (NLG) is another must-have chatbot smart because a chatbot must produce some sort of output in a chat.
+Similar to NLU, natural language generation (NLG) is another must-have chatbot smart because a chatbot must produce responses in a chat.
 NLG has also made great advances as summarized by Professor Kathy McKeown in her recent [ACL 2020 keynote](https://acl2020.org/program/keynotes/).

 On the other hand, another two smarts ***dialog management*** and ***reading between the lines*** are less understood because fewer people are aware of their importance and there are also greater challenges for chatbots to gain these two smarts.